 Q: [Related] how can you live comfortably on so little money?

 A: First, I spend my money more than twice as efficiently as the average person.
+Actually, the true factor is closer to four times as efficiently.
 This means I get more utility out of each dollar.
 Second, don’t confuse spending money with living comfortably or having fun.
 Comfort is mainly about living without constant stress and fun is mainly about what you do rather than what you spend.
 If you can’t do anything without spending, naturally you wouldn’t have fun and you would probably also be stressed due to this inability.
 However, it is possible to overcome this inability.
 Third, when I buy things, I consider the long run.
 How much I pay for something now does not matter as much as how much it costs in the long run.
 I consider most of my purchases the way a business would.
 (Also see Captain Vimes’s “Boots theory”).